 COMPLAINTS POLICY AND PROCEDURES

-The British International School and Montessori Education is committed to providing a quality service for its parents, pupils and staff and to working in an open and accountable way that builds the trust and respect of all our stakeholders.
+The British International School and Montessori Education is committed to providing quality service for its parents, pupils and staff and also to work in an open and accountable way that builds the trust and respect of all our stakeholders.
 One of the ways in which we can continue to improve our service is by listening and responding to the views of our parents, pupils, staff and other stakeholders, and in particular, by responding positively to complaints, and by putting mistakes right.

 Therefore, we aim to ensure that:

 Making a complaint is as easy as possible: